BY: Janine Mitchell

 Most of all, be you.
 There is only one of you, everyone else is taken.
 It is okay to have a wobble.
 It’s how you manage it that is the important part.

-I will review key pointers in moving forward.
+I will review key pointers.

 Moving forward –